 With minor departures, stages in East Lake Toho and Toho are following their target recession lines, which are projected to bring lake stages to their regulation lows on June 1 at a rate of approximately 0.17 feet/week.
-Kissimmee-Cypress-Hatchineha receded at an average rate of 0.19 feet/week over the past week.
-Flow at S-65A continues to be too low for extensive inundation of the Kissimmee River floodplain, and mean floodplain depth decreased to 0.10 feet on May 16, down from 0.14 feet the week before.
-Dissolved oxygen concentration in the Kissimmee River averaged 7.2 mg/L for the week, well above the 2.0 mg/L threshold considered harmful to sportfish.
+Kissimmee-Cypress-Hatchineha receded at an average rate of 0.25 feet/week over the past week with S-65A discharge on Sunday below its minimum of 300 cfs.
+Flow at S-65A continues to be too low for extensive inundation of the Kissimmee River floodplain, and mean floodplain depth decreased to 0.07 feet on May 23, down from 0.09 feet the week before.
+Dissolved oxygen concentration in the Kissimmee River averaged 8.2 mg/L for the week, well above the 2.0 mg/L threshold considered harmful to sportfish.